zenoss/twill/README.txt

 Note that all arguments need to be strings, at least for the moment.

-twill also provides a simple wrapper for mechanize_ functionality, in the `commands.py` module.
-This may be useful for twill extensions as well as for other toolkits, but I can't make any guarantees about the stability of that API for the moment...
+twill also provides a simple wrapper for mechanize_ functionality, in the `browser.py` module.
+This may be useful for twill extensions as well as for other toolkits, but the API is still unstable.

 Miscellaneous Implementation Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~